chinedufn/percy/book/src/introduction.md

 Isomorphic in the sense that it has out of the box support for server side rendering of your single page applications.

+`Percy` is not yet ready for production (unless you're incredibly brave), but if you're interested in using it for real things you can [watch the development progress.](https://github.com/chinedufn/percy/watchers).

 ### A snippet

 ```rust